-Will students already enrolled in the one of the 4 Feeder Schools need to apply and audition for Middle School Conservatories?
+Will students already enrolled in one of the 4 Feeder Schools need to apply and audition for Middle School Conservatories?

 Do all middle school students at the DSA Feeder Schools need to apply to be in the Middle School Arts Conservatory in order to be enrolled in the school?

 No. Middle School students at the DSA Feeder Schools do not need to be in the Arts Conservatory in order to be a student at the school.
-Middle school students not in the Arts Conservatory will continue to have the opportunity take Arts and other K-8 electives.
+Middle school students not in the Arts Conservatory will continue to have the opportunity to take Arts and other K-8 electives.

 Which Arts Disciplines can a student apply for?

-How does a student “audition” for non-performing arts, such as visual arts, literary arts and multimedia production?
+How does a student “audition” for non-performing arts, such as visual arts, literary arts, and multimedia production?

 Students applying for non-performing arts will have a “portfolio review” and interview instead of a traditional audition.
 An arts “portfolio” is a collection of examples of a student’s work in that art form.
 For example, someone applying for visual arts would include samples of drawings, paintings, sculptures – or photos of these.